cerminar/ntuple-analysis/README.md

 ## General idea

-A configuration file specifies a collection of plotters which read some data and fill a set of plots for a list of data selections.
-In case gen matching is needed the same plots are filled for all the combinations of data and gen selections.
+The analysis is defined by a `yaml` file and a `python` module of the same name.
+They define a number of collection of plotters which read some data and fill a set of plots for a list of data selections.
+In case gen matching is needed the same plots are filled for all the combinations of data and gen selections specified in the configuration.
+One of the collection is specified via command line arguments (`-p` option).

+Data are represented by `collections` of objects which can be read from `ROOT::TTree` files or filled on the fly.
+They are processed by `plotters` which creates set of histograms for different `selections` of the data `collections`.

+The `plotters`, the `histograms` and the various `selections` are defined in the configuration `python` file.

 The ouput histograms are saved in the output file following a naming convention:

-Data are represented by`collections` of objects.
-They are processed by `plotters` which creates set of histograms for different `selections` of the data `collections`.

-Histograms are saved in the output file with a name which is composed as follows:

 `<Histo class name>/<collection name>_<selection name>_<histo name>`